Addictions, Drug & Alcohol Institute

 CannTalk resources include:

-Icons showing the 4 resources in CannTalk: Online self-paced training, clinical manual, discussion tool, discussion demonstration
+Icons showing the 4 resources in CannTalk: Online self-paced training, clinical manual, discussion guide, discussion demonstration

 Medicinal Cannabis and Chronic Pain: Science-Based Education in Times of Legalization